ericthewizard/topython/README.md

 Note: this is the raw output from the function, nothing was added or changed.

-By default, it includes a header, even though there wasn't one in the input!
+Not only does it produce correct code - it includes a header, even though there wasn't one in the input!
 This is because we showed the model an example of a header prior to requesting the conversion.

 To turn off the header, use the `header` option: